MarcCollado/enron/README.md

 * Final Model

 ### Other Things You Should Know
-In the main script, `poi_id.py`, line 15, there are some `print_*` knobs.
+In the main script, `poi_id.py`, line 15, you'll find the `print_*` knobs.
 Their main use is to turn on/off different printing functions of the code, in order to avoid dozens of lines appearing in the console when running `poi_id.py`.

-All the functions called from `poi_id.py` are wrapped inside a conditional statement that points to these Booleans.
+All the printing functions called from `poi_id.py` are wrapped inside a conditional statement that points to these Booleans.

-The variables are also segmented.
-The gist of it being that if you wanted to print in the console only the code from the Data Exploration phase, you should only "turn" the switch `print_explore` to `True`.
+The printing variables themselves are also segmented.
+The gist of it being that if you wanted to print only the code from the Data Exploration phase, you should only "turn" the switch `print_explore` to `True`.

 From a functionality perspective, all the work is done regardless of these switches, then its use is merely cosmetic and should not affect the final results.